britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by FLUTE/ALC are:

-- unicast
-- multicast, anycast or IPv4 broadcast.
+- unicast, multicast, anycast or IPv4 broadcast,
-- object-oriented delivery of discrete data or files.
+- object-oriented delivery of discrete data or files,
-- per-object dynamic meta-data delivery.
+- per-object dynamic meta-data delivery, <!-- editors note: is this similar to performance reporting in RTP...?-->
-- push delivery or on-demand delivery service.
+- push delivery or on-demand delivery service,
-- fully reliable or partially reliable delivery (of file or in-memory objects).
+- fully reliable or partially reliable delivery (of file or in-memory objects),
-- ordered or unordered delivery (of file or in-memory objects).
+- ordered or unordered delivery (of file or in-memory objects),
-- per-packet authentication, integrity, and anti-replay services.
+- per-packet authentication, integrity, and anti-replay services, <!-- editors note: are these 3 features?-->
-- proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service,
+- proactive packet erasure coding (AL-FEC) to recover from packet erasures and improve the on-demand delivery service, <!--editors note: how is this related to reliability as listed above?-->
-- error detection (relies on UDP checksum).
+- error detection (relies on UDP checksum), <!-- editors note: What the difference to 'integrity' listed above?-->
 - congestion control for layered flows (e.g., with WEBRC).

 ## NACK-Oriented Reliable Multicast (NORM)

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
 It provides object-oriented delivery of discrete data or files.

-The
-protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
+The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
 Support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.

 NORM can incorporate packet erasure coding as a part of its selective ARQ in response to negative acknowledgments from the receiver.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
 NORM transmissions are governed by the TCP-friendly congestion